llnl-fesp/flora/README.md

 # Flora Equilibrium and Stability Code

-To build:
+### To build:

 This requires gfortran.
-It requires some compiler switches not available in gforran < 10.
-It's been tested with 10.0.1, 11.2, 11.3, and 12.2.
+Some compiler switches used are not available in gfortran < 10.
+It's been tested with gfortran 10.0.1, 11.2, 11.3, and 12.2.

 pip install forthon<br>
 python setup.py build install

-To run the code:
+### To run the code:

 import flora<br>
 flora.glr.glrgen()